With nuclear deal in sight, Iran drives harder bargain in Indian trade talks

 Indian negotiators said price and currency risks were incorporated into the original agreement, but they had to give in, the sources said.

-It was a large order for the Indians and the spectre of competition from other suppliers loomed large, they added.
+It was a large order for the Indians and the specter of competition from other suppliers loomed large, they added.

 “Earlier they were standing in line to offer us deals,” one source said.
 Now, they ask the Indians to “wait in line and wait your turn.”